 Stephen Sansom

 Stephen Sansom is an Assistant Professor in the Department of Classics.
 He specializes in early Greek poetry and its reception, especially epic, aesthetics, and digital humanities.
 He received his PhD in Classics from Stanford University in 2018 and was a Postdoctoral Associate at Cornell University before joining the Department of Classics at Florida State University.
-For 2024–25 he is on fellowship at Harvard University’s Center for Hellenic Studies (Washington, DC) (Fall) and as a NEH Fellow at the American School of Classical Studies at Athens (Spring).
+His work has been supported by Harvard University’s Center for Hellenic Studies (Washington, DC), the National Endowment for the Humanities, and the American School of Classical Studies at Athens.

-His research investigates aesthetic experience in Greek epic from literary, computational, and comparativist perspectives.
-His first monograph project, Hesiod’s Shield of Heracles and Early Greek Aesthetics, situates the Shield of Heracles in the aesthetics of Hesiod’s cosmos.
+His research investigates Greek epic from literary, computational, and comparativist perspectives.
+His first monograph project, Hesiod’s Shield of Heracles and the Aesthetics of Olympus, situates the Shield of Heracles in the political aesthetics of Hesiod’s cosmos.
 His second book project, Patterns of Expectancy in Greek Epic, uses data science and close reading to explore the meanings generated by the metrical position of words over the thousand-year history of Greek hexameter poetry.
 He is archivist and researcher for an ongoing ethnopoetic project on oral poetry of western Crete and co-organizes a conference series, Metri Causa, on new approaches to ancient meter, hosted by the University of Cambridge in 2023 and 2024.
 His articles and reviews have appeared in the American Journal of Philology; TAPA; Classical Philology; Classical Quarterly; Digital Humanities Quarterly; Greece & Rome; Greek, Roman, and Byzantine Studies; Mnemosyne; Classical World; Classical Review; Journal for Hellenic Studies; CJ-Online; BMCR; Eidolon; and for the Society for Classical Studies.

-Website @stephensansom.com, code @Github, retweets @sasansom, uploads @Academia, profile @GoogleScholar, and connect @Linkedin.
+Website @stephensansom.com, code @Github, uploads @Academia, profile @GoogleScholar and @ORCID, connect @Linkedin, and CV here.

 He is currently accepting graduate students.